 - Stories from each phase of the person’s life.

-When delivering an eulogy, it is important to be aware of any sensitivities.
-An eulogy should be a positive reflection of the person’s life and should not intentionally stir up any ill will between the gathered family and friends or highlight negative qualities.
-A death often leaves many things unresolved and a funeral or memorial service is not meant to give a stage to those things.
-When delivering an eulogy, remember to be sensitive to a few key things:
+When delivering an eulogy, awareness of any sensitivities is important.
+A eulogy should reflect the person’s life positively and not intentionally stir up any ill will between the gathered family and friends or highlight negative qualities.
+A death often leaves many things unresolved; a funeral or memorial service is not meant to give a stage to those things.
+When delivering a eulogy, remember to be sensitive to a few key things: